 When the whole team is in the same office, it’s easy to raise your hand and shout “stand up time!”.
-But if you have remote workers with their own schedules and life routines it becomes harder scheduling a recurring daily meeting with the whole team.
+But if you have remote workers with their own schedules and life routines it becomes harder to schedule a recurring daily meeting with the whole team.

 If you have remote workers with their schedules and life routines, it becomes harder for a Scrum Master to schedule a recurring daily scrum meeting with the whole team.

 The more significant the time difference, the harder it gets.
-Even if a team has a couple of hours time difference, it’s still a pain in … in the schedule.
+Even if a team has a couple of hours time difference, it’s still a pain… in the schedule.

 So what do you do?
 You ask the team to provide their standup updates via email.

 It may work, but the information is unstructured, and gets lost in threads, especially if someone hits “reply to all”.